 CAPTRUST was founded in 2003.
 It is nearly 100% owned by a limited liability corporation called The CapFinancial Group.
-That parent company is held at 45% by CapFinancial Holdings, which is in turn owned at about 40% by James Fielding Miller, the CEO of CAPTRUST.
-The rest of CapFinancial Holdings is also owned by Captrust Employees.
+That parent company is owned by CapFinancial Holdings, Inc. and Halftime Holdings LLC.
+And, according to the firm's brochure, GTCR Fund XII B owns more than 25% of CAPTRUST indirectly through its ownership of Halftime Holdings, LLC.

 CAPTRUST Investment Strategy

 Advisors at CAPTRUST use both risk-based and outcome-based analysis when deciding on asset allocation for a client.

 Asset allocation for portfolios is based on equities, fixed income, strategic opportunities, commodities and real estate with a risk profile that’s appropriate to the client.
 For security analysis, the firm uses fundamental, technical, quantitative and qualitiative analysis.

 Alphastar Capital Management

 Alphastar Capital Management is a fee-based firm that works with both non-high-net-worth and high-net-worth individuals, as well as retirement plans and businesses.